RandomStudio/tether-lidar2d-consolidation/README.md

 After building, you can override the agent default config via the usual methods provided by [rc](https://www.npmjs.com/package/rc)

-This include command-line overrides, so for example...
+This includes command-line parameters, so for example...

 ```
 node dist/index.js --loglevel=debug --clustering.minNeighbours=10